Episcopal Identity

 Do Students Attend a Religion Class?

-Middle school students have religion for three days out of the six-day rotation for one trimester.
-The aim of the middle school religion program is to continue to improve students’ biblical literacy, while encouraging and giving them tools to put their faith in action in their lives.
+Middle school students have religion once every six-day rotation throughout the year.
+The aim of the middle school religion program is to continue to improve students’ biblical literacy and understanding of other religions, while encouraging and giving them tools to put their faith into action in their lives.

 What Does Religious Inclusion Look Like at St. Mark's?

-As stewards of our students’ intellectual curiosity, faith, and passion for discovery, we recognize that our students are God’s children, and ours to nurture.
+As stewards of our students’ intellectual curiosity, faith, and passion for discovery, we recognize that our students are God’s children, entrusted to us to nurture.
 A large part of celebrating the uniqueness of each child is recognizing the similarities and differences among us, and finding opportunities to understand the traditions of students with different religious backgrounds.
-Many families of St. Mark’s feel comfortable sharing their faith with the classmates of their child.
+Many St. Mark’s families feel comfortable sharing their faith with their child's classmates during the year, especially during special religious observances.

-Prospective families who are researching St. Mark’s discover an environment where all faiths and traditions are welcomed, and a religion program that is informational rather than rooted in indoctrination.
+At St. Mark’s you will discover an environment where all faiths and traditions are welcomed, and a religion program rooted in exploration and questioning rather than indoctrination.

 How is the Chapel Program Structured?